roba269/CarND-LaneLines-P1-submit/writeup.md

 The parameters of Canny detection and Hough transformation can be more finely turned.
 Though I took lot of effort tuning them, I think there is still room for improvement.

 We should try to eliminate the hard-coded values when possible.

+Regarding segments extrapolation, I think there are more sophisticated approaches than liner regression.